tklebel/rOpenSci-blog/draft.md

 Then I would use something
 like `listviewer::jsonedit()` to inspect the elements, and extract what I needed.
-The approach was cumbersome, and the code was not pretty, since the original documents are deeply nested and the structure is not always the same.
+The approach was cumbersome, and the code was not pretty, since the original documents are deeply nested, and the structure is not always the same.
 But it worked, and I was happy with it.

 My functions looked something like this: